Lorenzdm93/COVID-19-new-cases-prediction-Ironhack-final-Project/README.md

 I will use one of the model from the SARIMAX family in order to predict a time series.
 I will automate and run my function on a dataframe containing all the countries in the world. (#project-description)

 ## Hypotheses / Questions
-It is possible to use ML to predict future covid cases? how relevant is the vaccination in its early stages in predicting this?(#hypotheses-questions)
+It is possible to use ML to predict future covid cases? how relevant is the vaccination in its early stages in predicting this?
+Null Hypothesis: Vaccination has no effect in helping new cases prediction Alternate Hypothesis: Vaccination does have an effect (#hypotheses-questions)

 ## Dataset
--'Our World in data' for multiple .csv files directly downloaded from the website -Weather dataset from Kaggle
+-'Our World in data' for multiple .csv files directly downloaded from the website
+- Weather dataset from Kaggle

 ## Cleaning
-I did not have NaNs because the dataset is curated and updated daily but I had to deal with high stack on 0 which is my case where to be left there as indicate progression of certain features over time
+I did not have NaNs because the dataset is curated and updated daily but I had to deal with high stack on 0 which is my case where to be left as they were, as they indicate progression of certain features over time.

 ## Analysis
 data cleaning,